AnGeJloV/CreateAndTrade/README.md

 ### Installation & Run

-*(We will provide step-by-step instructions on how to run the project locally)*
+*(I will give step-by-step instructions on how to run the project locally)*